Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 I recommend leaving space (at least 2-3 centimeters) on all 6 sides of the box, even the lower and upper one.
 The space must be filled with packaging elements.
 The box must therefore have a suitable size, as well as considerable strength.

-Test the voltages of the power supply, pinout of the power connector of the Commodore Plus/4
+Try the tensions of the power supply, Pinout of the PULSO/4 Commodore Power connector

 Here is the arrangement of the feet of the power steering wheel connector.